THE

 Coral reefs are ecosystems of immense ecological, economic, and cultural value.
 Yet today, they are under siege — from climate change, pollution, and destructive human practices.

-Without urgent action, the collapse of coral reefs will jeopardise marine biodiversity, destabilise global fisheries worth over $400 billion annually, and erase up to $10 trillion in ecosystem services that reefs provide each year – including coastal defence, tourism, carbon sequestration, and marine biotechnology.
+Without urgent action, the collapse of coral reefs will jeopardize marine biodiversity, destabilize global fisheries worth over $400 billion annually, and erase up to $10 trillion in ecosystem services that reefs provide each year — including coastal defense, tourism, carbon sequestration, and marine biotechnology.

 What’s Driving Coral Collapse?